rabihkahaleh/uobvideochat/README.md

 <br><br>
 I used to host this project on <b>herokuapp.com</b>
 <br><br>
-This Project is for educational purpose and not for commercial.<br><br>
+This Project is for educational purpose and not for commercial.

 /****** Technologies Used *******/
  1) Node.js
  2) Express JS